susanodii/Glasp/Glasp.md

 On the web page you took your highlights and notes :

-1. Click on the icon located at the top of the browser side-bar.
+1. Click on the share highlight icon located at the top of the browser side-bar.

    ![](images/share_icon.png)